Hearing aids with domes: Are they right for me?Hearing aids with domes: Are they right for me?

 A good fit is key to good sound

 Contento encourages users to work with a hearing care professional to find the device that best addresses their particular hearing needs.
 An improper fit can affect your ability to hear clearly as well as cause pain or discomfort.
+It can also trigger feedback, causing a high-pitched whistling sound.

 “No two people process sound the same way so it’s important to make that determination on a case-by-case basis,” he said.